We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Angie won praise went it debuted at the 2018 festival.
 The doco looks at the life of Angie Meiklejohn, who once spent time at controversial commune Centrepoint.

 Aside from making films, Botes has worked extensively as a film critic (he wrote for The Dominion for a decade from 1986).
-He teaches documentary and screenwriting at Massey University, and has previously taught at the NZ Film and TV School and Victoria University.
+He has taught documentary and screenwriting at Massey University, and taught at the NZ Film and TV School and Victoria University.

 Sources include